Largemouth Bass

 Top Tips for Catching Largemouth Bass

-Bass are a predatory species, and they have to be fished in such a way that plays to their nature.
+Bass are predators, and they need to be fished in a manner that appeals to their predatory instincts.
 Many bass have been caught from banks and piers, yet the most common way is by boat.
-This allows for quality presentations to be made to the largemouth bass fish to optimize the chances of landing one.
-Here are three tips that will help you catch more largemouth bass.
+This enables effective presentations, optimizing your chances of successfully catching a largemouth bass.

-3. Exploit the spawning season by targeting beds with soft plastics.
+- Exploit the spawning season by targeting beds with soft plastics.
 This is the crescendo event that bass literally live for each year.
 Leading up to the spawn, they pack on weight.
 During the spawn, they are hyper-aggressive and will be very active.